zaiste/ansible-ruby/README.md

 ansible-ruby
 =========

-An Ansible role that installs Ruby on Ubuntu Xenial from source or through PPA.
+An Ansible role that installs Ruby on Ubuntu from source.

 Requirements
 ------------